PratyushS04/MediHelp/README.md

-Sure, here's the updated README with the dataset column and emojis:

 # 🌟 Welcome to MediHelp 💊

 MediHelp is your comprehensive solution for retrieving information and generating text directly from images of medicine packaging.
 Powered by cutting-edge technologies including PaddleOCR, Mistral, and LangChain, MediHelp provides invaluable insights into medications, including side effects, causes, and uses.